alphahumanxyz/constitution/README.md

 The Constitution defines the values, principles, and constraints that guide how AlphaHuman agents think, decide, and act.
 It is intended to be a living document that supports safe, aligned, and human-centered AI behavior at scale.

+The constitution is loaded by every AlphaHuman agent everytime they are going to execute an action or make a decision.
+This guides every agent's thoughts to be safe.

 # Purpose

 Modern AI systems are increasingly capable and influential.
 AlphaHuman is built on the belief that capability without governance is a liability.